What is the "Bad Address" Button for?

 Servees are not always at the address we're trying to find them at.
 Non-Service occurs when you feel confident that a servee won't be located at a certain address within a reasonable timeframe.
 In ABC Mobile, a non-service is indicated by selecting "Bad Address" and providing details as to why that option was selected.
 Whenever possible, try to obtain the name of the person providing the information and include it in your submission.
 If the defendant is simply not answering see the No Contact page.

 - A current resident confidently stating that the subject is unknown or has moved away.

 - If a current resident reports that the subject is incarcerated (in jail or prison).
 Note: it is allowed to serve someone AT the jail or prison they are incarcerated in.

-- A neighbor confirming that the subject used to reside there but moved (the neighbor simply being unaware of who the person is is insufficient).
+- A neighbor confirming with certainty that the subject used to reside there but moved (the neighbor simply being unaware of who the person is is insufficient).

 - The address is vacant.
 Always include details on why you believe the property to be vacant (vacancy or eviction notice, meter off, empty inside, etc).
 A neighbor saying, "I don't think anyone lives there" is not enough!

 - A phone call from the defendant, stating that they have moved, after submitting a record of the phone call in ABC Mobile.

 - If the address doesn’t exist, is abandoned, burned down, etc.